-At the Conservation Lab un-conference, you’re in control.
-You’ll be rallying together with an elite group of travel and conservation experts to collaborate, innovate and gain ground in the conservation game.
+At the Conservation Lab, you’re in control.
+Within our innovative ‘un-conference’ format, you’ll rally together with an elite group of travel and conservation experts to innovate and gain ground in the conservation game.
 How much you get out depends entirely on what you put in – passive participants need not apply.

 Wondering how to get involved?
-Good!
-Here’s a breakdown of how it works…
+Here’s how it works…

 A SPARK is a three-minute and 45-second, 15-slide presentation that cuts to the core of the matter.
 Short, sharp and succinct, a SPARK is the antithesis of ‘death by PowerPoint’ – rather than reams of stats, a SPARK is packed with fresh thinking and innovative ideas that push the boundaries of convention.